Staff & Board

-Mary Frederick, Board Director: Mary joined the board in 2017.
+Mary Frederick, Board Vice President: Mary joined the board in 2017.

 Mary joined the foundation to give back and have a positive influence on the community she has called home since 1988.
 As a former high school teacher, she is passionate about education as well as helping those who are struggling or need a voice.
 Mary began teaching Business in Clarkston, WA, where she met her husband Brooke.
 They later moved to Germany where they taught for the Department of Defense.
 After returning to the US they settled in Moses Lake and raised their two sons, Cameron and Brandt.
 Mary worked as the business instructor at Job Corps, and taught one year at Ephrata High School, but has spent most of her time working for the Moses Lake School District.
 She has been volunteering with Kiwanis and Key Club since 1997, served as Executive Director for the Columbia Basin Cancer Foundation, and is an advocate and volunteer for several community and political organizations.
 Mary enjoys spending time at Priest Lake, traveling to Mexico and Europe, and visiting her children.

-Wendy Mickelsen, Board Secretary: Wendy joined the board in 2010.
+Wendy Mickelsen: Wendy joined the board in 2010.

 She has lived with her family in the Moses Lake/Ephrata area since 2002.
 While she has been a licensed attorney in Washington since 1996, having graduated from Washington State University and Northwestern School of Law at Lewis and Clark College in Portland, she has spent most of her time and energy raising her 3 active daughters.
 Her husband, Denny, is a third-generation dairy farmer with his father and brother.
 Her daughters have attended school in Ephrata, and the oldest currently attends Washington State University.